SICKAG/sick_scan/doc/profiling.md

 The information provided by KCacheGrind can be very useful to find which functions takes too much time or which functions are called too much.

-This text is adopted version of https://baptiste-wicht.com/posts/2011/09/profile-c-application-with-callgrind-kcachegrind.html .
+This text is an adopted version of https://baptiste-wicht.com/posts/2011/09/profile-c-application-with-callgrind-kcachegrind.html .

 Thanks to Baptiste Wicht.